 Access to the dwellings will be via the existing front entrances.
-These entrances will be suitably ramped to ensure they are visitable dwellings, pursuant with the guidance set out in M4(1), Visitable Dwellings in the Approved Document M. Both houses will have access to rear gardens internally and via external gates.
-Number 63 has access to the garden off Ryefield Avenue and Number 63a from the side of the property.
+These entrances will be suitably ramped to ensure they are visitable dwellings, pursuant with the guidance set out in M4(1), Visitable Dwellings in the Approved Document M. No. 63 has access to the garden through the rear doors of the dwelling.
+The garden at no.63a can be accessed externally from the side of the property and through the rear doors of the dwelling.

-Each dwelling will include secure, covered storage for bins and 2 bicycles with direct external access to and from the property.
+Each dwelling will include secure, covered storage for bins and 2 bicycles.